11 Best Software Documentation Tools in 2024

 Whatfix

 Whatfix is an interactive documentation tool that specializes in creating step-by-step guides and tutorials.
 Its unique feature is the ability to create in-app walkthroughs, which guide users through processes directly within the software.
-This makes Whatfix an excellent choice for teams looking to improve user onboarding and support.
+This makes Whatfix an excellent choice for teams looking to create extensive documentation to improve user onboarding and support.

 Main Features